ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 # Power Systems communication through a VPC Transit Hub - VPN, DNS, ...
 {: #vpc-transit-power}
 {: toc-content-type="tutorial"}
-{: toc-services="vpc, transit-gateway, direct-link, dns-svcs, cloud-databases, databases-for-redis, power-iaas"}
+{: toc-services="power-iaas, vpc, transit-gateway, dns-svcs, cloud-databases"}
 {: toc-completion-time="2h"}

 This tutorial may incur costs.
 Use the [Cost Estimator](/estimator) to generate a cost estimate based on your projected usage.